-Our customers for display drivers are primarily panel manufacturers and mobile device module manufacturers, who in turn design and market their products to manufacturers of end-use products such as notebook computers, desktop monitors, televisions, smartphone, tablet, automotive and consumer electronics products.
+Our customers for display drivers are primarily Panel Manufacturers and mobile device module manufacturers, who in turn design and market their products to manufacturers of end-use products such as notebook computers, desktop monitors, televisions, smartphone, tablet, automotive and consumer electronics products.
 We may sell our products through agents or distributors for certain products or in certain regions.
-As of December 31, 2022, we sold our products to more than 200 customers.
-Our ten largest customers together accounted for approximately 77.7%, 79.5% and 76.7% of our revenues in 2020, 2021 and 2022, respectively.
-In 2020, 2021 and 2022, our two largest customers accounted for 10% or more of our net revenue: customer A and its affiliates accounted for 32.6%, 32.1% and 32.3% of our revenues, respectively; and customer C accounted for 12.7%, 19.1% and 9.4%, respectively.
+As of December 31, 2023, we sold our products to around 300 customers.
+Our ten largest customers together accounted for approximately 79.5%, 76.7% and 74.1% of our revenues in 2021, 2022 and 2023, respectively.
+In 2021, 2022 and 2023, our two largest customers accounted for 10% or more of our net revenue: customer A and its affiliates accounted for 32.1%, 32.3% and 28.7% of our revenues, respectively; and customer C accounted for 19.1%, 9.4% and 11.0%, respectively.